keedylab/keedylab.github.io/README.md

 This website was designed and is maintained by Sakib Hossain (sakibh97 -AT- gmail _dot_ com) of the Keedy Lab.

-The basic framework for this website was borrowed from the website for the Fraser Lab at UCSF (www.fraserlab.com).
+The basic framework for this website was borrowed from the website of the Fraser Lab at UCSF (www.fraserlab.com).

-This website usees CSS styles from https://templated.co.
+This website uses CSS styles from https://templated.co.